-My fascination with cultures has been nurtured by my English and Bajan parents who were adamant that I should know where I came from.
+My fascination with cultures has been nurtured by my English and Bajan parents who were adamant that I should know both sides of my heritage.
 This lead to frequent trips to the Caribbean and the South of England to visit family who increasingly embodied the cultural idiosyncrasies that were to inform those worlds to me as a child, and cement my interest in cultures, art and nature as an adult.

-This fascination was to become focused through two threads: observation and documentation of the natural world including historical record of the natural sciences, civilisations and literature, from biblical stories to Aesop’s Fables in childhood, reading the world through narrative and a succession of anthropomorphic and mythological characters to contemporary comics such as ‘Blacksad’, ‘Fables’ and ‘From Hell’.
+This fascination was to become focused through two threads: observation of the natural world and narrative, from historical records of the natural sciences to literature such as biblical stories to contemporary comics, reading the world through stories.

 I read Fine Art at the University of Brighton and graduated from Goldsmiths College with an MA in Postcolonial Studies.

 In 2013, I travelled to Freetown, Sierra Leone as a guest artist with the NGO Way Out Arts where I ran a comic workshop with the charity's members and in 2014, I was an Associate Artist with the London based criminal justice charity Only Connect for a year.

 In April 2017, I participated in the Iwati Parana AiR programme in the Peruvian Amazon engaging indigenous communities with 11 other international artists.
-I am currently participating in an artist residency at the Women at the Well charity supporting women exiting prostitution, human trafficking and substance misuse.
+I'm in the process of finishing a one year artist residency at the Women at the Well charity supporting women exiting prostitution, human trafficking and substance misuse.

-If you have any queries regarding my work contact me via email or phone noted below.
+If you have any queries please contact me via email or phone as noted below.

 E. firstname.lastname@example.org E. email@example.com M. 07909 145 741 Instagram. chrisllena Saatchiart/christinapeake